haysch/Photo-Organizer/README.md

   **NOTE:** This means that metadata will NOT be saved.

-- `--interactive`

-  Enable interactive mode.
-Used for constructing connection strings.

-  - If a connection string has been provided by `--connectionstring <CONNECTIONSTRING>`, this option does nothing.
-  - If a filename for the SQLite database has been provided by `--database-name <SQLITE_DATABASE_NAME>`, the user will not be asked for a filename.

 - `--database-name <SQLITE_DATABASE_NAME>`

-  Only works if `--database|-db SQLite` is used.
+  Only works if `-d|--database SQLite` is used.
   Sets the database filename for SQLite.

 - `-h|--hash-algorithm {MD5|SHA1|SHA256|None}`

   Hash algorithm used for computing the file checksum when organizing.
+Default choice for checksum is MD5.
   If `None` is used, no checksum will be computed.

 - `-r|--rename-type {Copy|Move|None}`

   Defines what type of renaming will be done when organizing.

   - `Copy`: Copies the file to the target path.
+Default choice.
   - `Move`: Moves the file to the target path.
   - `None`: No renaming will be done. **Tip:** Great for extracting metadata.